Menu

 Download our guide to get the latest information about mesothelioma treatments, clinical trials, complementary and emerging therapies.

-Overwhelmed by your mesothelioma diagnosis or treatment?
-Download our free guide to learn more about the disease.
+Download our free guide to learn more.

 Download Guide

 Oncologists often use a combination of chemotherapy, or anti-cancer drugs, to treat mesothelioma.
-It can be used as a standalone treatment or in conjunction with other forms of curative and palliative care.
+It can be used as a standalone treatment or in conjunction with other forms of curative and mesothelioma palliative care.
 Though chemotherapy may be used as a curative treatment, it can also help patients with advanced mesothelioma keep the tumor(s) from growing and causing additional pain.
 For instance, ALIMTA®, the trade name for pemetrexed, is often used along with cisplatin for treating unresectable mesothelioma tumors (those that cannot be removed with surgery).

 Chemotherapy is given either in the form of pills or intravenously.
 In the case of mesothelioma, it can be administered through the chest (intrapleural) or the abdomen (intraperitoneal).
 Unlike radiation, chemotherapy attacks healthy cells as well as malignant cancer cells.
 This means that, though chemotherapy helps to keep cancer and pain at bay, it takes a toll on the body.
 Common side effects include nausea, hair loss, weight loss, vomiting, and general fatigue.
 Doctors can usually work with patients to alleviate these additional symptoms.

-Radiation
+Palliative Radiation Treatment

 Radiation, sometimes called radiotherapy, is often used as a palliative form of care for patients who are in poor health and cannot undergo more intrusive treatments.
 It can be used to shrink tumors and alleviate pain caused by pressure in the chest wall or abdominal cavities.
 It is administered in two ways: externally or internally.
-These are known as external beam radiation therapy (EBRT) and brachytherapy, respectfully.
+These are known as external beam radiation therapy (EBRT) and brachytherapy, respectively.

 Common side effects mesothelioma patients may experience with radiation include fatigue, sunburn-like skin irritation, dehydration, and localized hair loss.
 Prolonged chest radiation can cause damage to the lungs, resulting in difficulty breathing.
 Conversely, abdominal radiation may induce nausea or vomiting, diarrhea, and loss of appetite.
 The side effects associated with radiotherapy tend to be milder than those experienced with chemotherapy.